guardium-gitops/multi-tenancy-gitops/doc/openshift-container-storage-recipe.md

     - For OCP version 4.9 and greater, use STORAGE_CHART_NAME=odf-operator

     `CHANNEL` is the subscription channel for your storage operator, in the form of stable-4.x where `x` is the minor version of OpenShift eg 4.`9`

+    `STORAGE_SIZE` is the size, in GiBs of your storage cluster.
+Set to `512` for small clusters.

     `STORCLASS` is the default storage class on your cluster